stacklok/trusty-action/README.md

-# Trusty Dependency Risk Action
+# Trusty Dependency Safety Check

 ### Check the quality and safety of dependencies in pull requests